mindee/mindee-api-ruby/docs/universal.md

 - **contents_string(separator=" ")** (`-> String`): returns a list of concatenated values, with an optional **separator** `String` between them.
 > **Note:** the `to_s` method returns a string representation of all values of this object, with an empty space between each of them.

-### Generated Object Field
+### Universal Object Field

-Unrecognized structures and sometimes values of `ListField`s are stored in a `GeneratedObjectField` structure, which is implemented dynamically depending on the object's structure.
+Unrecognized structures and sometimes values of `ListField`s are stored in a `UniversalObjectField` structure, which is implemented dynamically depending on the object's structure.

 - **page_id** (`[Integer, nil]`): the ID of the page, is `nil` when at document-level.
 - **raw_value** (`[String, nil]`): an optional field for when some post-processing has been done on fields (e.g. amounts). `nil` in most instances.